MMSs/git-ai-commit/README.md

 - The command uses `$HOME` instead of `~` for shell compatibility
 - Uses `$EDITOR` environment variable (defaults to `nvim`)
-- `subprocess: true` suspends lazygit while the editor is open
+- `output: "terminal"` suspends lazygit and runs the command in a terminal

 ## Development